graphql/graphql-spec/spec/Section 3 -- Type System.md

 where the single item value is the result of input coercion for the list's item type on the provided value (note this may apply recursively for nested lists).

-This allow inputs which accept one or many arguments (sometimes referred to as "var args") to declare their input type as a list while for the common case of a single value, a client can just pass that value directly rather than constructing the list.
+This allows inputs which accept one or many arguments (sometimes referred to as "var args") to declare their input type as a list while for the common case of a single value, a client can just pass that value directly rather than constructing the list.